-Primary Metering Discount: Customers metered on the primary side of the transformer shall be given a 1.25 percent discount on the monthly energy charge, distribution demand charge, and demand charge.
+Primary Metering Discount: Customers metered on the primary side of the transformer shall be given the following discounts on the monthly energy charge, distribution demand charge, and demand charge.

 The PCAC and the monthly customer charge will not be eligible for the primary metering discount.